 How to Feed Wheatgrass to a Cat

-Generally, there isn’t a designed formula for feeding.
-You can either have the cat eat it as raw as it is after you plucking it or opt to juice it for the cat to drink.
+You can either have the cat eat it raw or juice it for the cat to drink.
 However, the cat may find the juiced version a bit difficult to take.
-The first method should be okay.

 Can Cats Eat Other Grass?

-Cats can munch on almost any other grass out there, including lawn grass.
-However, they generally love wheatgrass, and it much safer and more nutritionally-packed than the rest.
+Cats can munch on almost any other grass, including lawn grass.
+However, they generally love wheatgrass, and it is much safer and more nutritionally packed than the rest.

 Wheatgrass is an example of cat grass.
 You can also get cat grass from other plants like barley, bluegrass, oats, flax, fescue, and rye.
 When these grass types are used to make cat products, the end result is what we refer to as cat grass.